 Thom and I parted with Jim at the homestead, and drove back towards Rockhampton.
 We stopped to look at a small tamarind tree recently planted in the avenue along the entrance drive.
 It was fenced around with more of the old sheep hurdles.
 This small repair summed up the careful way the Archers have looked after the place for so long.

-In November 2000 I got an email message to say Jim Archer had died.
+Postscript: In November 2000 I heard that Jim Archer had died.